zhouhoujun/tsioc/packages/core/README.md

     @RouteMapping('/save', 'post')
     @RouteMapping('/save', 'put')
     async modify2(user: User, @Repository() userRepo: UserRepository, @RequestParam({ nullable: true }) check?: boolean) {
-        this.logger.log(lang.getClassName(this.usrRep), user);
+        //will auto check user entity and user filed, throw MissingModelFieldError or ArgumentError missing pipe to transform property.
+        // if query user name lenght > 50, will throw ArgumentError "InvalidPipeArgument: 'name xxx' for pipe 'ParseStringPipe' more than max lenght: 50".

+        // RequestParam nullable will not throw MissingParameterError if request query has not check param.
+        // if query check param value as '1', will throw ArgumentError  "InvalidPipeArgument: '1' for pipe 'ParseBoolPipe'". this.logger.log(lang.getClassName(this.usrRep), user);
         let val = await userRepo.save(user);
         if(check) throw new Error('check');